We care about the safety of our tenants and want to do what we can to prevent young children being run over in our homes' driveways.

 What we are doing

-We have inspected around 14,000 of our properties where there are children aged under five and, depending on the type of property, begun making safety improvements.
-Our goal is to have completed work on these 14,000 properties by 2017.
+We have inspected thousands of our properties where there are children aged under 5 and, depending on the type of property, begun making safety improvements.
+Our goal is to have completed work on these properties by 2017.
 After that, driveway safety will be part of our standard maintenance programme.

 We are prioritising properties where there are children aged under five, with no or inadequate fences, or where vehicles can access children's play areas.
 Community Group properties, such as women’s refuges and family shelters where there are children, are also being made safer.